 Jacques Pépin demonstrates how to truss a chicken in this video.
 By securing the bird with twine, the meat stays juicy, and the chicken cooks evenly.

-If in doubt, just tie the legs together to keep the lemon inside, now worries.
+If in doubt, just tie the legs together to keep the lemon inside.

 Leftovers and Reheating